distcode/distcode.github.io/_posts/2022-11-02-MS-Purview-Message-Encryption.md

 ## Working with mail flow rules

-To use MPEM automatically for all or selected mails or to use different branding templates for different senders or recipients mail flow rules are necessary.
+To use MPME automatically for all or selected mails or to use different branding templates for different senders or recipients mail flow rules are necessary.
 To configure that rules navigate to the [Exchange administration portal](https://admin.exchange.microsoft.com) and sign in as Exchange admin.

 Click in the navigation pane on _**Mail flow**_ and then the item _**Rules**_.
 Create a new rule by selecting the template _Create new Rule_ or _Apply Office 365 Message Encryption and rigts protection to messages_.
 Any rule template is working as long as the action group in the rule is set to `Modify the message security`.